Misery Business

-"Misery Business" is a song by American rock band Paramore and serves as the lead single from their second studio album, Riot!
-(2007).
+"Misery Business" is a song by American rock band Paramore from their second studio album, Riot!
+(2007) and serves as the lead single from the album.
 The song was written about a past experience of the band's lead singer, Hayley Williams, which involved a male friend who she felt was being exploited by a girl; when Williams and her friend dated afterwards, she wrote the track in order to "finally explain my side of the story and feel freed of it all".
 The accompanying music video for "Misery Business" was the third to be directed by Shane Drake for the band, and Alternative Press named "Misery Business" the Video of the Year in 2007.

 "Misery Business" is considered the band's breakthrough hit and is credited with introducing the band to a mainstream audience.
 The track was commercially successful, peaking on the Billboard Hot 100 at No. 26 (for the week of January 12, 2008), making it the band's highest-charting single until "Ain't It Fun" reached No. 10 in 2014.
 It also peaked at No. 3 on the Hot Modern Rock Tracks chart.
 It was the group's first charting single in the UK with more than 20,000 copies created within less than a year of the song's debut.
 It also succeeded in many countries including Mexico, Argentina, Chile, and Brazil.
-On June 2, 2022, the song was certified six times platinum in the United States, the first of the band's songs to have sold six million units.
+On June 2, 2022, the song was certified six times platinum in the United States by the RIAA, the first of the band's songs to have sold six million units.

 Concept

-The phrase, "Misery Business", was first heard in a Stephen King adaptation of the psycho-thriller film, Misery (1990).
+The phrase "Misery Business" was first heard in the psycho-thriller film Misery (1990).
 The origin of the song is ambiguous with Williams giving conflicting explanations.
 The Fueled by Ramen website reports that Williams wrote the song based on feedback the band received after a question she posted on the band's LiveJournal asking what people were ashamed of.
 However, on the band's blog, Williams claims the song was written about a past experience involving a male friend who she felt was being manipulated by a girl, and later on when Williams and her friend began to date, she penned the lyrics to "finally explain my side of the story and feel freed of it all".
 Later, Williams addressed the lyrics in the chorus:

 Williams joked on Twitter on May 27, 2013, that it was about London's Heathrow Airport.
 In May 2020, she finally revealed that it was about bandmate Josh Farro.
 She told Vulture, "When I was 13 or 14 and I had a crush on Josh, he didn't like me back.
 He would go hang out with his girlfriend, who I wrote 'Misery Business' about because I was a dick."

+Composition

+Sheet music for the song shows common time with a moderate tempo of 86 beats per minute, in the key of F minor.
+Hayley Williams' vocal range spans two octaves from F3 to E♭5.